luizguilhermedev/myportfolio/README.md

 ## About Me

-I am a dedicated and passionate Python developer currently pursuing a Bachelor's degree in Computer Science.
-With a keen interest in the intersection of technology and innovation, I have actively engaged in honing my skills and contributing to the field of software development.
+Computer science Bachelor student specializing in machine learning and deep learning technologies.
+Proficient in Python programming with strong knowledge in pandas, NumPy, Scikit- learn, TensorFlow, and Keras.
+Experienced in Convolutional Neural
+Networks (CNNs), Recurrent Neural
+Networks (RNNs), computer vision
+(CV), and natural language processing
+(NLP).
+Dedicated to leveraging data- driven insights to tackle complex challenges and drive innovation.
+Eager to contribute to the development of impactful solutions as a machine learning engineer.

 ## Contact